ColinHarrington/tlc5940chipkit/README.md

 This is a TLC5940 Library designed for Digilent's ChipKIT board

 Authors:
-- Colin Harrington
+# Colin Harrington
-- Heath Paddock
+# Heath Paddock

-This is currently in Beta form
+This is currently in alpha form